 There are different importation requirements, depending on whether you are importing into the UK or importing into overseas countries.
-Further advice is available from DEFRA.
+Further advice is available from the DEFRA website.
 Here you will find an authoritative source of information on the health conditions for international trade in live animals and animal products to, from or through Great Britain.

 Importation into the UK of Pet Animals